 The Fund has appointed investment managers who are employed to invest in assets for the Fund.
-Each investment manager provides Investment Manager Control Reports which are shared with both the Superannuation and Pension Fund Sub-Committee and the Pension Board on an annual basis.

 Northern Trust is the global custodian for the Fund and is responsible for the safekeeping of assets including transaction processing and making tax claims.